raxod502/riju-cdn/README.md

 ## Maintenance

-Unfortunately, I did not keep a record of how I prepared most of these files.
+Unfortunately, I did not keep a record of how I prepared all of these files.
 Next time I need to update one of them, I'll figure it out and write it down.